-Mounting frame sizes A5, B1, B2, C1 and C2 on a non-solid back wall, the drive must be provided cooling.

-over the heat sink.
+Mounting frame sizes A5, B1, B2, C1 and C2 on a non-solid back wall, the drive must be provided with a back plate A due to insufficient cooling air over the heat sink.

+6.2.3.
 Safety Requirements of Mechanical Installation